Fastest Execution Brokers In 2025

 What Can You Do?

-Whilst execution speeds are a useful metric to assess, their complexity and exposure to external factors mean they shouldn’t be reviewed in isolation.
 Our broker speed assessment looks at more than just how fast they are, instead focussing on quality as a whole.
-Try out one of our recommendations to get started.
+Try out one of our fastest execution brokers to get started.

 FAQ

-What Does Execution Speed Mean?
+What Does Execution Speed Mean In Trading?

 Execution speed is the time it takes for a broker to fulfil a trade order, or more simply, how fast the broker is at carrying out your request.
-From the moment you press execute on MT4NinjaTrader, or other trading platforms, to the moment the trade is placed.
-This can take anywhere from a few seconds to days depending on factors like your broker’s infrastructure, revenue streams, or the specifications of the trade.
+From the moment you press execute on MT4NinjaTrader, or other trading software, to the moment the trade is placed.

 Can I Complete My Own Order Execution Speed Comparison?